Henry Allingham: First World War

 Allingham wanted to join the war effort in August 1914 as a despatch rider, but his critically ill mother managed to persuade him to stay at home and look after her.
-However, after his mother died in 1915, aged 42, Allingham enlisted with the Royal Naval Air Service (RNAS).
+However, after his mother died the same year aged 41, Allingham enlisted with the Royal Naval Air Service (RNAS).
 He became formally rated as an Air Mechanic Second Class on 21 September 1915, and was posted to Chingford before completing his training at Sheerness, Kent.
 His RNAS serial number was RNAS F8317.

 After graduation, Allingham was posted to the RNAS Air Station at Great Yarmouth where he worked in aircraft maintenance.
 On 13 April 1916, King George V inspected the air station and its aircraft.
 Allingham later reported disappointment at narrowly missing an opportunity to speak to the King.

 Allingham also worked in Bacton, Norfolk, further up the coast, where night-flying was conducted and was later involved in supporting anti-submarine patrols.
 A typical patrol would last two or three days and would involve hoisting a seaplane in and out of the water by means of a deck-mounted derrick.

 During the preparations for the Battle of Jutland, Allingham was ordered to join the naval trawler HMT Kingfisher.
 Onboard was a Sopwith Schneider seaplane that was used to patrol the surrounding waters for the German High Seas Fleet.
 Kingfisher had been the first trawler to be equipped with a seaplane, in May 1915.
 Allingham's responsibilities included helping to launch this aircraft.
 Although the Kingfisher was not directly involved in the battle (she shadowed the Grand Fleet and then the High Seas Fleet), Allingham still rightfully claimed to be the last known survivor of that battle and could recall "seeing shells ricocheting across the sea."

 In September 1917, Allingham, by then an Air Mechanic First Class, was posted to the Western Front to join No. 12 Squadron RNAS.
 This unit acted as a training squadron for other RNAS squadrons based on the Western Front.
 There is also some evidence that the squadron was involved in combat operations.
 When Allingham arrived at Petite-Synthe, both the Royal Flying Corps (RFC) and the RNAS were involved in the Ypres offensive.
 On 3 November 1917, he was posted to the aircraft depot at Dunkirk, France, where he remained for the rest of the war, on aircraft repair and recovery duties.
 He recalls being bombed from the air and shelled from both the land and the sea.